 This is the document for the specification of PaperTrader.
 PaperTrader is an application for 'fake' trading assets, to practice investing.
-The document contains explainations on how to implement the papertrader application.
-It should be noted that the document isn't 'production-ready' until this sentence is removed.
-The document will go over the roles of the master server, and the worker servers, how they interact with eachother and the communication protocol, and finally, suggestions on server side implementations.
+The document contains explainations on how to implement the Papertrader application.
+The document will go over the roles of the master server, and the worker servers, how they interact with eachother and the communication protocol.